Ryszard Rynkowski

-Ryszard Rynkowski (born October 9, 1951 in Elbląg) is Polish singer, composer, pianist and actor.
+Ryszard Rynkowski (born October 9, 1951, in Elbląg) is a Polish singer, composer, pianist and actor.
 In the years 1978—1987 accompanist of Vox music band, a solo artist since 1987.
 His trademark is the scratchy, smoky voice.
 Joe Cocker himself therefore also called him the "Polish Joe Cocker".

 He was awarded with the Knight's Cross of the Order of Polonia Restituta and the Order of the Smile.
 He also is honorary citizen of Elbląg, Poland.

 Biography

 Early career

 As a child he learned the piano, first from an organist in his home parish and then at a state music school.
 He then played in various amateur bands in Elbląg.
 From 1967 to 1970 he studied at the gymnasium Juliusz Słowacki in Elbląg, where he directed the cabaret "Tak To Bywa".
 With this cabaret he won 2nd place at a competition of schools in northern Poland in 1968.
 He then studied at the Faculty of Music Education in Olsztyn.

 He made his musical debut in 1972 with the group El at the 5th Student Cultural Festival in Olsztyn.
 In 1973 he moved to Warsaw and began working at the Warsaw Operetta and Theatre Targówek (later renamed Rampa Theatre).

 From 1977 to 1978 he was the pianist of the Gramine Blues Group, a Polish vocal/instrumental ensemble.
 At the same time, he wrote the music for the play Rapsod Polski, which was performed in Pruszków near Warsaw by a theatre group led by Bolesław Jastrzębski accompanied by a VIP band.
 He was then a member of the band Victoria Singers, which changed its name to Vox in 1979.
 He wrote numerous songs for this band, including: